spxy/clpc/README.md

     Clozure CL is a compiler implementation for Common Lisp whereas Clojure is a separate dialect Lisp meant for the Java platform.

-In this document, we work with Common Lisp only.
+In this document, we work primarily with Common Lisp only.
+We will work a little bit with Emacs Lisp too in order to configure Emacs as a Common Lisp development environment but that will be very brief.
+We will spend most of our time with Common Lisp.
 We choose SBCL as the implementation we will work with.
 It is the most popular free and open source implementation of Common Lisp.
 It is also known for its good performance.
 Note that since Common Lisp is an ANSI standard, any Common Lisp implementation is okay for this challenge, however, the instructions provided below are specific to SBCL only.